Slip forming

+Slip forming, continuous poured, continuously formed, or slipform construction is a construction method in which concrete is placed into a form that may be in continuous motion horizontally, or incrementally raised vertically.

+In horizontal construction, such as roadways and curbs, the weight of the concrete, forms, and any associated machinery is borne by the ground.
+In vertical construction, such as bridges, towers, buildings, and dams, forms are raised hydraulically in increments, no faster than the most recently poured concrete can set and support the combined weight of the concrete, forms, and machinery, and the pressure of concrete consolidation.

-Slip forming, continuous poured, continuously formed, or slipform construction is a construction method in which concrete is poured into a continuously moving form.
-Slip forming is used for tall structures (such as bridges, towers, buildings, and dams), as well as horizontal structures, such as roadways.
-Slipforming enables continuous, non-interrupted, cast-in-place "flawless" (i.e. no joints) concrete structures that have performance characteristics superior to those of piecewise construction using discrete form elements.
-Slip forming relies on the quick-setting properties of concrete, and requires a balance between quick-setting capacity and workability.
+Slipforming enables continuous, non-interrupted, cast-in-place, cold joint- and seam-free concrete structures that have performance characteristics superior to those of piecewise construction using discrete form elements.

+Overview

+Slip forming relies on the quick-setting properties of concrete, and requires a balance between workability and quick-setting capacity.
 Concrete needs to be workable enough to be placed into the form and consolidated (via vibration), yet quick-setting enough to emerge from the form with strength.
 This strength is needed because the freshly set concrete must not only permit the form to "slip" by the concrete without disturbing it, but also support the pressure of the new concrete and resist collapse caused by the vibration of the compaction machinery.